 My silence has a price though.
 I don’t get the help I need when I try and keep silent about my health, and I start to get resentful and moody because I am so tired of having to be strong.

 What the Research Says about Fibromyalgia and Cold Weather

 Most researchers agree that fibromyalgia is a disorder of central processing with neuroendocrine and neurotransmitter dysregulation.
 Those who suffer from the disorder experience pain amplification due to abnormal sensory processing in the central nervous system.

-An increasing number of scientific studies now show multiple physiological abnormalities in the fibro patient, including increased levels of substance P in the spinal cord, low levels of blood flow to the thalamus region of the brain, HPA axis hypofunction, low levels of serotonin and tryptophan, and abnormalities in cytokine function.
+An increasing number of scientific studies now show multiple physiological abnormalities in a fibromyalgia patient, including increased levels of substance P in the spinal cord, low levels of blood flow to the thalamus region of the brain, HPA axis hypofunction, low levels of serotonin and tryptophan and abnormalities in cytokine function.